Grow South East (South East Metropolitan Region)

-- A smaller percentage of full-time equivalent local workers employed in Health Care and Social Assistance (8.0% compared to 10.3%)
+- A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (5.9% compared to 8.2%)

-The number of full-time equivalent local workers in the Grow South East (South East Metropolitan Region) increased by increased by 10,328 between 2013/14 and 2018/19.
+The number of full-time equivalent local workers in the Grow South East (South East Metropolitan Region) increased by decreased by -303 between 2014/15 and 2019/20.

-- Public Administration and Safety (+1,967 full-time equivalent local workers)
+- Education and Training (+855 full-time equivalent local workers)

-- Accommodation and Food Services (+1,768 full-time equivalent local workers)
+- Public Administration and Safety (+637 full-time equivalent local workers)